This post is intended for those 21+ years of age. Please enjoy responsibly.

 Balls of bourbon-y goodness are what these are.
 Plain and simple.
-Depending on where you’re from in the country your version of bourbon balls might look a little different. i think there’s room for all the variations and I’m happy to taste them all.
+Depending on where you’re from in the country your version of bourbon balls might look a little different.
+I think there’s room for all the variations and I’m happy to taste them all.
 If you’d like to mail me some just drop me a message and I’ll get my address right over.
 Kidding.
 Kind of.

 There was always some type of boozy ball treat at every holiday dessert table for as long as I can remember.
 Rum balls, vodka balls, liqueur balls and my favorite – bourbon balls.
 There was also inevitably one relative that over indulged thinking these were harmless.
 Um, yeah.

-There’s no cooking out of the alcohol so these balls of bourbon pack a punch.
+There’s no cooking out of the alcohol in this recipe so these balls of bourbon pack a punch.
 Unlike when I COOK with bourbon and the alcohol cooks out, I don’t mind using a lower shelf bourbon.
 You won’t convince me to use a top shelf bourbon when cooking.
 I just don’t see the point.

 However, since we’re not cooking in this recipe, I go with a good quality bourbon.
 My favorite, Four Roses.
 Single.
 Barrel.
 No this isn’t a sponsored post, I’m a Four Roses mega super duper fan girl.
 Forever and ever amen.
 If I had a tattoo it would probably be a rose, but alas I have a major aversion to needles so I am tattoo-less.
 It’s the commitment to the idea that’s important here.

-We’re basically making a bourbon buttercream to start.
+- We’re basically making a bourbon buttercream to start.
 I should mention, this isn’t a quick process.
 If you’ve ever wondered why store bought bourbon balls are expensive it’s because they’re time consuming.

-Once our filling has chilled we’ll scoop it out using a small cookie scoop and then it back into the fridge to chill again.
+- Once our filling has chilled we’ll scoop it out using a small cookie scoop and then it back into the fridge to chill again.
 Are you sensing a them?
 You can do this in stages over a few days if you like.
 If you’re patient.
 I wouldn’t know anything about that though.

-Then it’s time for it’s chocolate bath.
+- Then it’s time for it’s chocolate bath.
 You’ll want to do these a few at a time, leaving the rest in the fridge.
 When they warm up too quickly they could melt.
 Worse case scenario you put it in a cup an eat it with a spoon.
 Problem solved.

-While the chocolate is still wet top it with a pecan half.
+- While the chocolate is still wet top it with a pecan half.
 That’s PEE-CAN.
 I’m from the South and that’s how we say it.
 If you wanted to get extra fancy you could top it with bourbon soaked pecans or even candied pecans.

-Check out our HOLIDAY COOKIE ROUNDUP for even more holiday treats!
+TIP: Check out our HOLIDAY COOKIE ROUNDUP for even more holiday treats!